 In my family, we all prefer light and clear soups, not the very creamy and heavy ones.
 Even our Tomato soup is very watery.
 The reason is that creamy soups are very filling.
 They are good if you are having them as a substitute for meals.
 This is what I feel.

-Lemon Coriander Soup Recipe Without Vegetable Stock & Cornflour
+How to Make Lemon Coriander Soup without Vegetable Stock & Cornflour

 The Lemon Coriander Soup that I make is actually a clear soup with the lovely aroma of coriander, the flavour of lemon and some crunchy veggies.